 Here hungry commuters and passers-by can fill up on grilled skewers of yakitori (chicken), motsu-nabe (offal) and hormone-yaki (organ meats) in the rather run-down and cramped atmosphere which purposefully evokes post-war Japan.

-Liver, chickens hearts and gizzards await the adventurous inside…
+Liver, chicken hearts and gizzards await the adventurous inside…

 The smells are enticing as is the generally affordable food that is on offer along with the half-drunk salarymen who will be your dining companions.